zjaco13/ai-on-eks/website/docs/infra/ai-ml/aibrix.md

 Update local kubeconfig so we can access kubernetes cluster

 :::info
-if you havent set your AWS_REGION, use --region us-east-1 with the below command
+if you haven't set your AWS_REGION, use --region us-east-1 with the below command
 :::

 ```bash
 aws eks  update-kubeconfig --name aibrix-on-eks
 ```

-First, lets verify that we have worker nodes running in the cluster.
+First, let's verify that we have worker nodes running in the cluster.

 ```bash
 kubectl get nodes